alaka03aj/SHN-pygame/README.md

 ## Link to product walkthrough
 [Walkthrough](https://www.loom.com/share/1ad1cd92a5aa4cabbf18b4cecf05ad79)
 ## How it Works ?
 1. The blob has the ability to move left and right.
 The goal is to not get in contact with the spikes that has the power to reduce it's health.
 The blob has 3 lives.
 The game stops when it runs out of life.
+It has a total of 5 levels and the game ends when you hit a score of 30 (ie, you survived till the end!).
 2. [Walkthrough](https://www.loom.com/share/1ad1cd92a5aa4cabbf18b4cecf05ad79)
 ## Libraries used
 pygame - 2.3.0